TDMVC/shadow/json (1).md

         "Offset": 1,
         "Max": 1,
         "MaxChain": 15,
-        "Passive": {"Name": "Slam Dunk", "Description": "This unit deals x23 equal to its damage as Nuke applying 23% Wither for 23 seconds.
-23 second cooldown."}, "hitboxOffset": {
+        "Passive": {"Name": "Slam Dunk", "Description": "This unit deals x23 equal to its damage as Nuke with a cooldown of 23."}, "hitboxOffset": {
             "X": 0,
             "Y": 0,